 As a result, you should always target your videos to find new audiences and reach new people in your niche.
 Although your goal is to convert your viewers into subscribers, you shouldn’t consider your subscriber count a valuable metric – at least when you’re starting.

 One of the two most important metrics that YouTube engages with is Click-through rate or CTR.
-Your Thumbnail and Title must be eye-catching, different from the competition, and they engage your audience to click on them.
+Your Thumbnail and Title must be eye-catching and different from the competition, engaging your audience to click on them.
 The higher the CTR, the more YouTube will recognize that your video deserves more impressions.

-A great tip is to check out the competition for the video you’re making and seeing how you can make your Thumbnail different to stand out.
+A great tip is to check out the competition for the video you’re making and see how you can make your Thumbnail different to stand out.
 Are they all using the color blue?
 Try yellow for high contrast.
 Are they using thin fonts?
 Try using something bold to stand out.

 If you’ve uploaded a video and your CTR is quite low, it’s also worth noting – change the thumbnail!
-You’ll see your CTR increase in real-time, and you’ll have better engagement.
-Generally, a good click-through rate will be somewhere between 10-15%, anything higher and you’ve made one incredibly engaging Thumbnail and title!
+You’ll see your CTR increase in real-time and have better engagement.
+Generally, a good click-through rate will be somewhere between 10-15%; anything higher, and you’ve made one incredibly engaging thumbnail and title!

 Average Watch Time

 The second important YouTube metric is the average view duration.
 Practically, the longer your audiences watch the content on your youtube channel, the platform will see this as a signal to serve your video to larger and larger pools of people.
-If your videos are getting 50+% average view duration, you can predictably know that YouTube will positively impact your video.
+If your videos get 50+% average view duration, you can predictably know that YouTube will positively impact your video.

-One of the best ways to check how your audience responds to your video is seeing where they drop off in watch time.
+One of the best ways to check how your audience responds to your video is to see where they drop off in watch time.
 Let’s take another look at my video to see where I could improve.